 Dissertation Abstract: "In this dissertation, I investigate the socio-cultural and musical transfigurations of a rural-identified musical genre known as musica tipica as it engages with the dynamics of Panama's rural/urban divide and the country's nascent engagement with the global political economy.
 Though regarded as emblematic of Panama's national folklore, musica tipica is also the basis for the country's principal and most commercially successful popular music style known by the same name.
 The primary concern of this project is to examine how and why this particular genre continues to undergo simultaneous processes of folklorization and commercialization.
 As an unresolved genre of music, I argue that musica tipica can offer rich insight into the politics of working out individual and national Panamanian identities.

-The Axion Estin Foundation, in collaboration with Columbia University's Music Department and the Sophia Institute announces the 2014 Mostly Orthros Conference, the Sixth Annual Conference of the Sophia Institute.
+The Axion Estin Foundation, in collaboration with Columbia University's Music Department and the Sophia Institute announces the 2014 Mostly Orthros Conference.

 Friday, December 5, 2014